Art&Craft

 photo source: users.stlcc.edu

-The traditional geisha footwear, known as geta, is also made of wood.
-Wooden shoes were also used to give the lotus shape to Chinese women's feet.
+Traditional geisha footwear, known as geta, is also made of wood.
+Also made of wood were the lotus-shaped shoes that shaped the lotus on the feet of Chinese women.
 These shoes could also be well studied as torture tools.

 Japanese traditional sandals Geta photo source: japonic.com